napalu/goopt/v2/cmd/goopt-i18n-gen/README.md

 4. **Commit generated files**: Include the generated constants file in version control
 5. **Use wildcards for multi-locale**: Process all translations together to ensure consistency
 6. **Use add command for bulk updates**: When adding features, collect all new keys in a JSON file and add them at once
+7. **Extract before manual i18n**: Use the extract command to find hardcoded strings before manually adding translations
+8. **Review extracted strings**: Always use dry-run (-n) first to review what will be extracted

 ## Advanced Features